YichengDWu/MoYe.jl/docs/src/manual/pipeline.md

 end
 ```

-## Double buffer
+## Double Buffering

-We can also overlap shared-to-registers memory copies with mma compute.
+We can also overlap shared-to-register memory copies with MMA computation using a technique called **double buffering**.

-To do this we will need to allocate two shared memory buffers, one for the current compute and one
-for the next tile.
-We prefetch the next tile from global memory to shared memory asynchronously.
+This involves allocating two shared memory buffers: one for the current computation and one for prefetching the next tile.
+We asynchronously prefetch the next tile from global memory to the second shared memory buffer while the first is being used for computation.

 ![matmuil](../assets/pipeline.svg)